DiscordBM/DiscordBM/README.md

     }

-    /// If you care about library parsing failures, handle them here await bot.addEventParseFailureHandler { error, text in
+    /// If you care about library parsing failures, handle them here await bot.addEventParseFailureHandler { error, buffer in
-        /// Handle the failure using the `error` thrown and the `text` received.
+        /// Handle the failure using the `Error` thrown and the `ByteBuffer` received.
     }

     /// Tell the manager to connect to Discord